 The importance of sustainable cashmere

-When buying something as precious as cashmere it is always important to know it’s origin and how it has been produced.
+When buying something as precious as cashmere it is always important to know it’s the origin and how it has been produced.
 We are really proud of our cashmere jumpers and the supply chain we use where we have full transparency from goat to garment.
-With the increase in demand for cashmere it is so important to understand the impact of your purchase.
-The cheaper the cashmere the more likelihood that is has not been farmed sustainably or ethically.
+With the increase in demand for cashmere, it is so important to understand the impact of your purchase.
+The cheaper the cashmere the more likelihood that has not been farmed sustainably or ethically.
 We have worked with a reputable yarn supplier from whom we have been sourcing cashmere yarn for over 12 years now.
 Unlike some cashmere brands, we do not just buy finished cashmere knitwear where the source of the fibre is unknown.
 We source the raw materials that go into making the yarn and then ultimately the finished garments.
 We will only use sources who are committed to providing sustainable, traceable fibre of the highest quality.

 Our yarn comes from cashmere goats and is sourced from Inner Mongolia where the relatively hostile climate means the goats have long warm coats to protect them and super soft fine hairs on their underbellies to keep them warm in the harsh winter.